15 best luxury hotels in Iceland

 The Reykjavik EDITION hotel

-If being at the centre of it all is more your thing, perhaps you should book a stay at the Edition in downtown Reykjavik.
+If being at the centre of it all is more your thing, I’d recommend booking a stay at the Edition in downtown Reykjavik.

 This upmarket property proves that top hotels in Iceland can also be found within the city limits.